How To Make Delicious Indian Snacks?

 How to Make Samosa?

 The recipe is very simple, but one has to be apt at folding the outer covering.
-This comprises of a jacket made of maida or fine wheat flour which is made into a dough mixed with ajwain or carom seeds and salt.
+This comprises of a jacket made of maida or fine wheat flour.
+The first step is to make a dough mixed with oil, ajwain or carom seeds and salt.
 The dough is then rolled to make a thin pancake.

-The pan cake is laced with some oil and then it is given a triangular shape to form a hollow inside for filling.
+The pan cake is laced with some more oil and then it is given a triangular shape to form a hollow inside for filling.
+This becomes a container for the filler.
 You need to practice a bit in order to get the perfect shape, nevertheless an amateur job will do initially.

-Once the pancake is ready, fill it with meshed potato, green peas, garam masala (Optional), salt, rock salt, cumin powder, turmeric, red chili powder, coriander and garlic.
-Once the filling mixture is done with close the samosa at edges using help of oil.
+Once the pancake is ready, fill it with mashed potato, green peas, garam masala (optional), salt, rock salt, cumin powder, turmeric, red chili powder, coriander and garlic.
+Once the filling mixture is done, close the samosa at edges using help of oil.

 Deep fry the samosa till they become brown.
 Your wonderful yummy snack is ready to eat.
 Use tomato sauce, green or tamarind chutney whatever you prefer.

 Idlis are savory snacks from Southern India.
-They have become equally popular in Northern India.
+They have become equally popular in the North.
 Along with the yummy sambar they constitute healthy and light breakfast, lunch and dinner.
 Fried and salted idlis are usually had as snacks.

 How to make?

-Mix rice flour with moong dal flour in water and soak it over night.
-Put the mixture in a special steamer known as idli maker in India.
+Mix rice flour with moong dal flour (lentil flour) in equal proportions, and then add water.
+Alternatively semolina (Suji) can be used instead of rice flour.
+Soak the mix over night.
+In the morning put it in the mixture to form a thick batter.
+Ready made mix is also available in the market.
+Put the mixture in a special steamer known as idli maker.
 Place the steamer on the gas filled with the flour mix.
 Steam from underside till the idli is soft and done.

-Have the snack with sambar a form of pungent curry or fry them in oil and tamper it with rai (mustard seeds), turmeric and salt.
+Have the snack with curd and coconut chutney, sambar, - pungent curry - or fry them in oil and tamper it with rai (mustard seeds), turmeric and salt.
 Use this as anytime snack.